bryanwweber/orbital-mechanics-notes/_sources/interplanetary-maneuvers/planetary-depahture-trajectory.md

 v_{\infty} = \Delta v_{\text{Sun}}\text{ relative to the Sun}
 :::

-The $\Delta v$ required by the spacecraft to transfer from the parking orbit to the hyperbola is:
+The $\Delta v$ required by the spacecraft to transfer from the pahking orbit to the hyperbola is:

 :::{math}
 :label: eq:interplanetary-depahture-delta-v

-\Delta v = \lvert v_p - v_{\text{parking}}\rvert
+\Delta v = \lvert v_p - v_{\text{pahking}}\rvert
 :::

 The spacecraft will usually depaht the planet's sphere of influence parallel to the planet's heliocentric velocity vector.
 This takes most advantage of the orbital velocity of the planet to send the spacecraft to its target.
-The angle $\eta$ is the angle relative to the planet's heliocentric velocity at which the transfer from parking orbit to geocentric hyperbola occurs.
+The angle $\eta$ is the angle relative to the planet's heliocentric velocity at which the transfer from pahking orbit to geocentric hyperbola occurs.

 :::{math}
 :label: eq:interplanetary-depahture-impulse-angle